awsdocs/ec2-image-builder-user-guide/doc_source/security-iam.md

 For detailed information about how to manage access in AWS by creating policies and attaching them to IAM identities or AWS resources, see [Policies and Permissions](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies.html) in the *IAM User Guide*\.

 The IAM role that you associate with your instance profile must have permissions to run the build and test components included in your image\.
-The following IAM role policies must be attached to the IAM role that is associated with the instance profile: **EC2InstanceProfileForImageBuilder** and **AmazonSSMManagedInstanceCore**\.
+The following IAM role policies must be attached to the IAM role that is associated with the instance profile:
++ EC2InstanceProfileForImageBuilder
++ EC2InstanceProfileForImageBuilderECRContainerBuilds
++ AmazonSSMManagedInstanceCore